 Is your mortgage structure too complex for this calculator?
-Find the right mortgage calculator here.
+See more calculators.

-An amortization calculator shows how much of your monthly mortgage payment will go toward principal and interest over the life of your loan.
-The calculator also lets you see how much you can save by prepaying some of the principal.
+A mortgage amortization calculator shows how much of your monthly mortgage payment will go toward principal and interest over the life of your loan.
+The loan calculator also lets you see how much you can save by prepaying some of the principal.

-With HSH.com's amortization calculator, you enter the features of your mortgage: amount of the principal loan balance, the interest rate, the loan term, and the month and year the loan begins.
-(If you have a more complex mortgage structure that doesn't fit the standard amortization calculator fields, another one of HSH's other mortgage calculators may better suit your needs.)
+With HSH 's home loan calculator, you enter the features of your mortgage: amount of the principal loan balance, the interest rate, the home loan term, and the month and year the loan begins.
+(If you have a more complex mortgage structure that doesn't fit the standard amortization calculator fields, HSH's other mortgage calculators may better suit your needs.)

 You can choose whether to see an amortization table showing the principal/interest breakdown of every monthly payment over the life of the mortgage loan, or an abbreviated table showing monthly payments for the first year and annual totals for the remaining years of the mortgage.